carpio-ucv/course_project/README.md

 # course_project
 Cleaning and getting data project

-The run_analysis.R takes information from 7 diferent .txt files, and produced a single tidy data set which is saved in a local directory.
+The run_analysis.R takes information from 7 diferent .txt files, and produces a single tidy data set which is saved in a local directory.
+This tidy data set summarises average of 86 measures/variables, grouped according to 6 different kind of activities.

 The files required in the local directory in order to run the code are:

 - 'features_info.txt': Shows information about the variables used on the feature vector
 - 'features.txt': List of all features